ligurio/luzer/README.md

 - `custom_mutator` defines a custom mutator function (equivalent to `LLVMFuzzerCustomMutator`).
 Default is `nil`.
 - `args` is a table with arguments: the process arguments to pass to the fuzzer.
-See the [libFuzzer docs][libfuzzer-options-url] for a list of such options.
+Field `corpus` specifies a path to a directory with seed corpus, see a list with other options in the [libFuzzer documentation][libfuzzer-options-url].

 It may be desirable to reject some inputs, i.e. to not add them to the corpus.
 For example, when fuzzing an API consisting of parsing and other logic, one may